bradgwest/paap/write/paper.md

 Initial attempts to analyze art emphasized feature engineering and extraction in which domain specific characteristics of artwork are identified and a given artwork's relative presence or absence of those features is used as input to a model.
-For example, Oliva and Torralba [@Oliva_and_Torralba_2001] proposed a set of "perceptual dimensions (naturalness, openness, roughness, expansion, ruggedness)" which they estimated using low level pixel relationships and used to categorize scenes.
-Shamir et al. [@Shamir_et_al_2010] used 11 extracted features to classify paintings by their artists and art school.
-Spher et al.
+For example, Oliva and Torralba, 2001 [@Oliva_and_Torralba_2001] proposed a set of "perceptual dimensions (naturalness, openness, roughness, expansion, ruggedness)" which they estimated using low level pixel relationships and used to categorize scenes.
+Shamir et al., 2010 [@Shamir_et_al_2010] used 11 extracted features to classify paintings by their artists and art school.
+Spher et al., 2009 [@Spher_et_al_2009] used over 200 features to cluster 10,000 paintings.
-[@Spher_et_al_2009]
-used over 200 features to cluster 10,000 paintings.